 He broke the nozzle off of the end of our boom.
 Gas was just flying out of the back because the pumps were still on.
 He got out of the way and you could see our big nozzle… and it’s a big piece of metal… still in his airplane.
 Of course, it belonged to me.

 One of the funniest lines I’ve ever heard during air refueling, he comes up to us and says, “I need more gas!”

 I said you just took the way only way we can give you gas.
 He looked over like this, looks up at us.
 He goes, “We make air mess.
 No!?!”

 He goes, “Okay, I go home now.”
 And he just left.
 Three days later that big piece of metal showed up on a table in our maintenance office.
 They’d sent it back to us but most of the time, refueling goes without any problems.
 We have an interphone system so that when the two airplanes are hooked up… we can talk back and forth through the boom and we’ll discuss everything from football games to what kind of Chick-fil-A sauce you have in your room.

 Allison: That’s great.

 Mark: There’s a really good video of guys talking back and forth and they’re talking about how Chick-fil-A really takes care of the troops.
 They had sent packages of their Polynesian sauce over to the Gulf region.
-In a box I think there was like 3000 packages, they were all divvying up and they were talking about that while they are air refueling.
+In a box I think there was like 3,000 packages they were all divvying up.
+They were talking about that while they are air refueling.

-Mark: And that was probably… I tell everybody, that’s the worst assignment of my career because nobody thought there should be a tanker school like this.
+I tell everybody, that’s the worst assignment of my career because nobody thought there should be a tanker school like this.
 But we kept going and kept doing it.
-And our third class was going through on 911.
+And our third class was going through on 9/11.

 Allison: Which one did you enjoy flying the most?